Bullying

 How is bullying handled at school?

-In school, bullying can be physical, verbal, or written whether electronic or paper.
+In school, bullying can be physical, verbal, or written, whether electronic or paper.

-Any person who threatens another bodily harm or death in writing whether electronically, or not, on school grounds or on a school bus regardless of whether or not the proposed victim receives the threat could be found guilty of a felony.
+Any person who threatens another bodily harm or death in writing, whether electronically, or not, on school grounds or on a school bus regardless of whether or not the proposed victim receives the threat could be found guilty of a felony.

-Any person who verbally threatens bodily harm or to kill to a school employee at school, on a school bus, or at a school sponsored event could be found guilty of a Class 1 Misdemeanor.
+Any person who verbally threatens bodily harm or to kill to a school employee at school, on a school bus, or at a school-sponsored event could be found guilty of a Class 1 Misdemeanor.

 What about bullying outside of school?

-If you are touched by someone who purposely touches you without your permission without excuse or justification, he or she may have committed a battery provided that the touching was done in a rude, angry, insulting, or vengeful way.
+If you are touched by someone who purposely touches you without your permission and without excuse or justification, he or she may have committed a battery provided that the touching was done in a rude, angry, insulting, or vengeful way.
 An assault does not have to include actual harm, but a battery is the actual committing of a harm to a person.
 Assault is the approach to attempt a battery (physical touching) or the failed attempt to commit a battery.
 The person who commits an assault and/or battery can be found to be guilty of a Class 1 Misdemeanor.
 If you are intentionally attacked due to race, religious conviction, gender, disability, gender identity, sexual orientation, color, or national origin, the actor of such an assault and battery could face mandatory time in jail of at least six months.
-If an assault and/or battery is against a law enforcement officer, the actor could face a felony and jail time.
+If an assault and/or battery is against a law enforcement officer, you could face a felony and jail time.

 If you communicate in writing, including electronically, a threat to kill or do bodily harm to a person or his or her family and the threat places such person in reasonable apprehension of death or bodily harm for himself or herself or for his or her family, the actor could be guilty of a felony.